tmfg/digitraffic/pages/ruma-en.md

 The RUMA system is used to design and implement track works using track work notifications.
 RUMA is also used to report traffic restrictions with traffic restriction notifications.

 # Track work notification
-In addition to basic information (description etc) the notification contains the track work's location(s).
+In addition to basic information the notification contains the track work's location(s).
 Below is a description of the notification structure.

 ```
 Track work notification
-│   Description: Track circuit work
 │
 └───Work part
     │   Index: 1